WLAN-Pi/wlanpi-chat-bot/docs/USERGUIDE.md

 wlanpi@wlanpi:~$ sudo systemctl restart wlanpi-chat-bot
 ```

 2. For a completely headless configuration, it's possible to add a file to the micro-SD card that runs the WLAN Pi image.
 Pop the SD card out of the WLAN Pi and using a SD card-to-USB adapter, access the SD card via a USB port on your laptop or MAC.
-There is a readble partition called "boot" on the SD card where the chat-bot API key may be placed.
+There is a readable partition called "boot" on the SD card where the chat-bot API key may be placed.

 Create a file called `wlanpi_bot.key` in the `boot` partition.
 Create the file with a plain text editor and add a single line that contains just the API key that was provided during bot creation.
 Here are a couple of screen-shots that show the file created on a Windows machine and a Mac: